-Many math games keep the game mechanics and the math concepts are completely separate.
-In some cases, the math actually serves as a barrier to the fun parts of the game which can leave a negative impression of math with students.
+Many math games keep the game mechanics and the math concepts completely separate.
+In some cases, math questions interrupt the gameplay which positions math as a barrier.
+This can leave a negative impression of math with students.

 Creative Problem Solving